Pleural empyema

-Pleural empyema is a collection of pus in the pleural cavity caused by microorganisms, usually bacteria.
-Often it happens in the context of a pneumonia, injury, or chest surgery.
+Pleural empyema is a collection of pus in the pleural cavity.
+It is caused by microorganisms, usually bacteria.
+It often happens in the context of a pneumonia, injury, or chest surgery.
 It is one of the various kinds of pleural effusion.
-There are three stages: exudative, when there is an increase in pleural fluid with or without the presence of pus; fibrinopurulent, when fibrous septa form localized pus pockets; and the final organizing stage, when there is scarring of the pleura membranes with possible inability of the lung to expand.
+Pleural empyema contains three stages: exudative: when there is an increase in pleural fluid with or without the presence of pus; fibrinopurulent: when fibrous septa form localized pus pockets, and the final organizing stage: when there is scarring of the pleura membranes with possible inability of the lung to expand.
 Simple pleural effusions occur in up to 40% of bacterial pneumonias.
 They are usually small and resolve with appropriate antibiotic therapy.
-If however an empyema develops additional intervention is required.
+However, if an empyema develops additional intervention is required.

 Signs and symptoms

 The clinical presentation of both the adult and pediatric patient with pleural empyema depends upon several factors, including the causative micro-organism.
 Most cases present themselves in the setting of a pneumonia, although up to one third of patients do not have clinical signs of pneumonia and as many as 25% of cases are associated with trauma (including surgery).
-Symptoms include fever, dry cough, sweating, difficulty breathing, and unintentional weight loss.
-The elderly often do not have classic symptoms, but instead have anemia and exhaustion.
+The symptoms include fever, dry cough, sweating, difficulty breathing, and unintentional weight loss.
+The elderly often do not have classic symptoms, instead they have anemia and exhaustion.

 Mechanism

-When there is inflammation at the pleural space, fluid is produced at a greater level.
-As the disease progresses, bacteria can arrive at the fluid, which created an empyema.
+When there is inflammation in the pleural space, fluid production is increased.
+As the disease progresses, bacteria can arrive at the fluid, which creates an empyema.